 Who is eligible to apply?
-Local jurisdictions, non-governmental organizations, institutions of higher education, for-profit entities (see pay for success track below)
+Local jurisdictions, non-governmental organizations, institutions of higher education

 Where can my project(s) be located?
 Funding is only available for projects located in the Maryland portions of both the Chesapeake Bay Watershed and the Atlantic Coastal Bays.
 Tree planting projects are eligible for all of Maryland.
 Public and private lands are eligible.